jiinjeong/CSVolunteer/README.md

       * The value of the `href` attribute is the ID of the section to which the link leads, preceded by a hashtag, `#`.
         * For example: `<a href=#top>Back to top</a>`
   * Target Attribute
-    * The target attribute is often given to internal links and external links.
-It can make them open in a new tab.
+    * We can make links open in a new tab by using the target attribute.
       * That way, the webpage containing the link remains open after the user clicks the link.
     * To do so, give the target attribute a value of `_blank`.
       * For example: `<a href="check-out.html" target="_blank">Purchase This Item</a>`